sahilmanjarekar/language-module/README.md

 this is a sigle page application. developed in flutter.
-In this app the will get live location and based on the live location the app will shows the language that can be spoken in that state (like maharashtra) and also shows the neighbour states name and shows the language that also spoken in that states.
+In this app the app will shows the user live location and based on the live location the app will shows the language that can be spoken in that state (like maharashtra) and also shows the neighbour states name and shows the language that also spoken in that states.